 - Phonetics (COMD 2338)

-- As a clinical team leader and clinical educator for graduate student clinicians, Dr. Cizek is active in the leadership of the University Speech-Language-Clinic: A United Way agency.
+- As a clinical team leader and clinical educator for graduate student clinicians, Professor Cizek is active in the leadership of the University Speech-Language-Clinic: A United Way agency.

-- Dr. Cizek obtains and organizes observations of speech-language pathologists and audiologists in the clinic and the greater Houston area.
-Each year the undergraduate seniors and post-baccalaureate leveling students accrue over 1000 observation hours as a result of her coordination.
+- Professor Cizek obtains and organizes observations of speech-language pathologists and audiologists in the clinic and the greater Houston area.
+Each year the undergraduate seniors and post-baccalaureate leveling students accrue over 1,000 observation hours as a result of her coordination.

 - Dr. Cizek is the speech and hearing screening coordinator for the clinic and Houston communities.
-She trains, supervises, and documents graduate student clinicians who provide about 100 speech screenings and about 4000 hearing screenings annually.
+She trains, supervises and documents graduate student clinicians who provide thousands of speech and hearing screenings annually.

-- As the Cougar Communication Group (CCG) Director from 2009-2016, Dr. Cizek coordinated the highest numbers of clients, clinical educators, and graduate student clinicians in the group therapy summer program.
+- As the Cougar Communication Group (CCG) director from 2009-2016, she coordinated the highest numbers of clients, clinical educators and graduate student clinicians in the group therapy summer program.
 The structure of the CCG program has remained as the primary training in group therapy for clinic externs.

-- Advocate for professionals who seek to refine their spoken English using speech-language pathology techniques.
+- Advocate for linguistically diverse communication as well as an advocate for professionals who seek to refine their spoken English using speech-language pathology techniques.

 - Facilitator of creative and collaborative learning experiences for college students with a focus on the application of research and theories in quality clinical practice.